FlatCore-CMS 2.0.9 has a cross-site scripting (XSS) vulnerability in pages.edit.php through meta tags and content sections.

 $page_meta_robots = "<script>alert('XSS')</script>";

-If this string is rendered into the page's meta tag without sanitization, the browser will execute the JavaScript, leading to an XSS attack.
+If this string is rendered into the page's meta tag without sanitization, the browser may execute the JavaScript, resulting in an XSS attack.

 $page_addon_string = '';